 The current members of the Committee are Mr. DiLeo, Mr. Wilkinson and Mr. Harding, who serves as Chairman of the Committee.
-Each of these Committee members served on the Committee for all of fiscal 2012.
+Each of these Committee members served on the Committee for all of fiscal 2013.

-Role of the Compensation Consultant
+Role of the Compensation Consultants

-During fiscal 2012, the Committee again retained the independent compensation consulting firm Connell & Partners, Inc., which we refer to as C&P, to assist it with executive and non-employee director compensation matters.
+During fiscal 2013, the Committee again retained the independent compensation consulting firm Connell & Partners, Inc., a division of Gallagher Benefits Services, which we refer to as C&P, to assist it with executive and non-employee director compensation matters.
 We selected C&P based primarily on its principals' depth of experience in the technology industry and its prior performance as a consultant to the Committee.
-During fiscal 2012, C&P worked with the Committee to help ensure that our compensation practices were appropriate for our industry and also updated our peer group and provided an analysis of director compensation, in each case for the Committee's use in setting fiscal 2013 compensation.
+During fiscal 2013, C&P worked with the Committee to help ensure that our compensation practices were appropriate for our industry and also updated our peer group and provided an analysis of director compensation, in each case for the Committee's use in setting fiscal 2014 compensation.
 C&P's recommendations to the Committee were generally in the form of suggested ranges for compensation or descriptions of policies that C&P currently considers "best practices" in our industry.

-During fiscal 2012, C&P only worked for the Committee and performed no additional services for RFMD or any of the Named Executive Officers.
-The Committee Chairman approved all work performed by C&P and received and approved copies of all invoices for services submitted by C&P. During fiscal 2012, neither the Committee nor our management used the services of any other compensation consultant.
+During fiscal 2013, C&P only worked for the Committee and performed no additional services for RFMD or any of the Named Executive Officers.
+The Committee Chairman approved all work performed by C&P and received and approved copies of all invoices for services submitted by C&P.